 A strategic business plan comprises the company’s strategies, mission, KPIs, and implementation guidelines.
-Strategic plans are usually an internal document to facilitate management into making an organization’s policies and help set out business strategies with decision making.
+Strategic plans are usually an internal document to facilitate management in making an organization’s policies and help set out business strategies for decision making.

-One page plan is also known as a quick overview business pitch.
-It consists of the most vital business details that include its operations, management, values, and mission, and summary charts of projections.
+A one-page plan is also known as a quick overview business pitch.
+It consists of the most vital business details, including its operations, management, values, and mission, and summary charts of projections.

 This plan is needed when a business wants to enter joint ventures, financial investments, or new acquisitions.
 It provides complete details of essential information about the company and its projections with proper market research.

-An operational plan focuses on the daily operations and how they contribute to the overall success of the business.
+An operational plan focuses on the daily operations and how they contribute to the business’s overall success.
 It contains objectives for the company with timelines, deadlines, and measures to track progress.

 PNP Business Plan